 Filing for bankruptcy doesn’t get you out of a car loan, however.
-You must continue payments on your car loan to keep your car in bankruptcy.
-However, filing for bankruptcy can give you relief from collection efforts by other creditors, making it easier for you to keep up with your car payments.
+You must continue payments on your car loan to keep your car.
+However, filing for bankruptcy may give you relief from collection efforts by other creditors, making it easier for you to keep up with your car payments.

 Alternatively, you can surrender your car in bankruptcy.
-In a Chapter 7 bankruptcy, this wipes out your debt.
-You may be able to keep your car until the bankruptcy is finalized.
+You may be able to keep it until the bankruptcy is finalized.

 Don’t forget about the long-term consequences

 It’s tempting to think about short-term fixes to financial problems.
 And getting through this month and the next is important.
 Try to choose a path that lowers your interest expense and total debt, if possible.
 Avoid decisions that can harm your credit history.
 Your long-term financial health depends on taking a longer-term view as you decide on the best way to get out of your car loan.